Zanger67/ModeLLM/README.md

 ## Features

 - Multi-agent simulation with different LLMs via API calls (OpenAI, Hugging Face, Replicate)
-- Model UN-inspired debate format with speeches, proposals, and voting
+- Realistic parliamentary procedure with structured debate phases:
+  - Opening statements
+  - Proposal submissions
+  - Pairwise bilateral discussions about proposals
+  - Voting on proposals
+  - Delegate peer assessment and ranking
-- Performance metrics tracking (messages sent, proposals passed, reputation)
+- Performance metrics tracking (messages, proposals, votes, peer rankings)
+- Comprehensive leaderboard system with point-based rankings
-- Export functionality for conversation history and metrics
+- Export functionality for conversation history, metrics, and human-readable transcripts
-- Voting mechanism for proposals with results tracking
+- Voting mechanism for proposals with transparent results tracking
 - Mock mode for testing without API keys

+## Debate Structure

+The simulation follows a formal parliamentary procedure:

+1. **Opening Statements**: Each delegate presents their country's position and priorities
+2. **Proposal Phase**: Delegates submit formal proposals addressing the debate topic
+3. **Pairwise Discussions**: Delegates engage in bilateral conversations with each other discussing the submitted proposals
+4. **Private Notes**: Delegates record private strategic notes (not shared with others)
+5. **Voting Phase**: Delegates vote on each proposal (yes/no/abstain) with explanations
+6. **Delegate Ranking**: Each delegate ranks their peers based on contributions and diplomacy
+7. **Leaderboard Generation**: Final rankings are calculated based on peer assessments

+## Metrics System

+The simulation tracks comprehensive performance metrics:

+- **Messages**: Sent and received by each delegate
+- **Proposals**: Created and passed
+- **Votes**: Cast on proposals
+- **Ranking Points**: Awarded based on peer assessments (higher ranks get more points)
+- **Reputation Score**: Dynamic score affected by diplomatic behavior and proposal success

+The final leaderboard ranks delegates based primarily on peer assessment points, with reputation score as a tiebreaker.

 ## Setup